Cross modal plasticity

 Cross modal plasticity can reorganize connections between the four main lobes as a response to sensory loss.

 Cross modal plasticity is the adaptive reorganization of neurons to integrate the function of two or more sensory systems.
 Cross modal plasticity is a type of neuroplasticity and often occurs after sensory deprivation due to disease or brain damage.
 The reorganization of the neural network is greatest following long-term sensory deprivation, such as congenital blindness or pre-lingual deafness.
 For example, individuals with auditory deficits may experience strengthened visual processing compared to hearing individuals.
 In these instances, cross modal plasticity can strengthen other sensory systems to compensate for the lack of vision or hearing.
 This strengthening is due to new connections that are formed to brain cortices that no longer receive sensory input.

-It is important to note that cross modal plasticity is not only limited to auditory and visual systems but can cause reorganization in tactile and olfactory systems too.
+Cross modal plasticity is not only limited to auditory and visual systems but can cause reorganization in tactile and olfactory systems too.